jhyang13/IBM-Data-Science-Professional-Certificate/README.md

 - Compare and contrast linear classification methods including multiclass prediction, support vector machines, and logistic regression
 - Write Python code that implements various classification techniques including K-Nearest neighbors (KNN), decision trees, and regression trees
 - Evaluate the results from simple linear, non-linear, and multiple regression on a data set using evaluation metrics

+## Data Analysis with Python

+### What you'll learn

+- Master the most up-to-date practical skills and knowledge that data scientists use in their daily roles
+- Learn the tools, languages, and libraries used by professional data scientists, including Python and SQL
+- Import and clean data sets, analyze and visualize data, and build machine learning models and pipelines
+- Apply your new skills to real-world projects and build a portfolio of data projects that showcase your proficiency to employers